 A connected vehicle is one that is capable of connecting over wireless networks to nearby devices.
 Connected vehicles are an important factor in the advance of IoT.
 The use cases range from connected entertainment systems that connect with the driver’s mobile phone to Internet-connected vehicles that have bi-directional communication with other vehicles, mobile devices and city intersections.

 Connected vehicle is an Internet of Things (IoT) technology with broad implications.
 As we shared in our blog post, Safety Trends in Traffic Management, connected vehicle technology is part of the Intelligent Transportations Systems government initiative, and there are many active trials around the world today.
-One of the primary use cases is safety, via rapid vehicle-to-vehicle and vehicle-to-roadside unit communications.
-But there are many other examples of connected vehicle technology at work as well, as we will explore.
+One of the primary use cases for the IoT car is safety, via rapid vehicle-to-vehicle and vehicle-to-roadside unit communications (also known as V2X).
+But there are many other examples of connected vehicle technology at work in the automotive IoT space as well, as we will explore.

 Connected vehicles connect to a network to enable bi-directional communications between vehicles (cars, trucks, buses and trains) and other vehicles, mobile devices and infrastructure for the pupose of triggering important communications and events.
 In the case of city traffic and intersection safety, for example, those communications can enable vehicles outfitted with connected vehicle technology to continuously communicate their locations and to receive near real-time information that triggers an automated response.

 Cars, trucks, buses, and other vehicles will be able to “talk” to each other with in-vehicle or aftermarket devices that continuously share important safety and mobility information with each other.
 Connected vehicles can also use wireless communication to “talk” to traffic signals, work zones, toll booths, school zones, and other types of infrastructure.
 The vehicle information communicated is anonymous, so vehicles cannot be tracked and the system is secure against tampering.